Student Start-up Scholarship

 - be studying full time in an approved scholarship course delivered by an approved higher education provider

-- receive at least $1 of Youth Allowance basic benefit as a student, $1 of Austudy basic benefit or $1 of ABSTUDY Living Allowance in the fortnight in which the scholarship is payable
+- receive at least $1 of Youth Allowance as a student, $1 of Austudy or $1 of ABSTUDY Living Allowance in the fortnight in which the scholarship is payable

-- continue full time study within 35 days of qualifying for the scholarship
+- continue full time study within 35 days of qualifying for the scholarship, and

-- continue to undertake full time study 35 days after qualifying for the scholarship
+- remain in full time study 35 days after qualifying for the scholarship

 You will continue to receive the scholarship until you come off your student payment.
 If you have a break in payment, for example, take a leave of absence from your course, you will no longer be eligible for the scholarship.

-If you receive or qualify for the Commonwealth Education Costs Scholarship paid by the Department of Education or a Student Start-up Scholarship paid by the Department of Veterans’ Affairs, or a Student Start-up Loan, you will not be eligible for a Student Start-up Scholarship paid by the Department of Human Services.
+If you receive or qualify for the Commonwealth Education Costs Scholarship paid by the Department of Education or a Student Start-up Scholarship paid by the Department of Veterans’ Affairs, or a Student Start-up Loan, you will not be eligible for a Student Start-up Scholarship paid by us.

 Approved scholarship courses